Last Updated on October 14, 2021 by Rat Race Running

 3. Learn to Adapt to Your Class

-Every class I handled had their unique classroom dynamics.
+Every class I handled had its unique classroom dynamics.
 Approaches that work in one class might not work on the next.
 I also learned to adjust my classroom management strategies.

 4. Every Student is Different